Santana IV: Overview

-The album reunited most of the surviving members from the early 1970s lineup of the band (including Carlos Santana, Gregg Rolie, Neal Schon, Mike Carabello and Michael Shrieve) and was the first time that the quintet had recorded together since 1971's Santana III.
+Production of the album reunited most of the surviving members from the early 1970s lineup of the band (including Carlos Santana, Gregg Rolie, Neal Schon, Mike Carabello and Michael Shrieve) and was the first time that the quintet had recorded together since 1971's Santana III.
 Timbalist José Areas was not invited to participate.
 Joining these "core" members were later Santana members Karl Perazzo (percussion) and Benny Rietveld (bass), with vocalist Ronald Isley guesting on two cuts.
-Santana IV included 16 new tracks written and produced by the band.
+Santana IV contains 16 new tracks written and produced by the band.

 Origins

-The origins for the reunion go back several years, when Schon suggested that he and Carlos Santana record together.
+The origins for the reunion went back several years, when Schon suggested that he and Carlos Santana record together.
 Santana liked the idea but went on to suggest that they recruit Rolie, Shrieve and Carabello for what would be called Santana IV (picking up where they left off on Santana III).
-After initial writing sessions and rehearsals took place in 2013, the group recorded throughout 2014 and 2015, resulting in 16 new tracks that combined their signature elements of Afro-Latin rhythms, vocals, blues-psychedelic guitar solos, and percussion work.
+After initial writing sessions and rehearsals took place in 2013, the group recorded throughout 2014 and 2015, resulting in 16 new tracks that combine their signature elements of Afro-Latin rhythms, vocals, blues-psychedelic guitar solos, and percussion work.

 Santana said, of the restored lineup: "It was magical, we didn't have to try to force the vibe – it was immense.
 From there, we then needed to come up with a balance of songs and jams that people would immediately identify as classic Santana."